 In winter, when it’s cold outside, we use the 17C temperature as a starting point so we only have to heat the floors a few degrees, up to say 22C, to feel nice and warm throughout the entire house.

 The house has mains electricity 220V from the grid.
 There is a plan for a future hybrid installation for the house’s energy, consisting of solar panels plus a small windmill, to take the house off the grid.

 Our drinking water comes from a deep well, close to the house.
 It is 100% natural, pure, cool and delicious.
 It’s not an unlimited supply, however, so in the hot summer months we try to use only what we need.
 And we recycle all our water for use in the garden.

-We collect rain water in a large tank, semi-underground and grown over with jasmine, plumbago and a glorious wisteria.
-Then we add the recycled water from the house.
-All the water used in the house (including that from showers and loos) is filtered and recycled through a reed bed.
-From the reed bed, this recycled water is added to our rain water in the large tank, then used to irrigate the garden during the hot, dry summer.
+We collect rain water from the roof in a large tank, semi-underground and grown over with jasmine, plumbago and a glorious wisteria.
+Then we add the recycled water from the house, which has first been passed slowly through the reed beds.
+(All the water used in the house is filtered and recycled through the reed beds.)
+From there, this recycled water is added to our rain water in the large tank, then used to irrigate the garden during the hot, dry summer.

 Our 25 hectares of private forest are sustainably managed.

 It’s a mixed forest of mainly cork oak (Quercus suber), holm oak (Quercus ilex), olives (Olea europaea, Olea oleaster) and parasol pines (Pinus pinea).
 The undergrowth is dominated by heather (Erica arborea) and wild strawberry trees (Arbutus unedo).

 The house and its land were abandoned in the 1950s.
 After many years of neglect, there were trees growing among the ruined walls of the house and most of the paths were unusable.
 So our main work in the first years was clearing paths and creating the garden.